timothyshambra/Vision-2023/challenge/one.md

-# Challenge 1: Deliver easy-to-use, fast, dependable and secure public services
+# Goal 1: Deliver easy-to-use, fast, dependable and secure public services

 >“Claimants shouldn't have to understand the structure of a department to receive benefits they’ve already paid for.” - User research interview with Carol Williams, Chief Deputy Director of Operations, Employment Development Department